alberttheprince/rpemotes-reborn/README.md

 - Thank you to [AvaN0x](https://github.com/AvaN0x) for reformatting and assisting with code, additional features and figuring out shared particle effects

 - Thank you to [Smokey](https://www.gta5-mods.com/users/struggleville) for the permission to add free custom animations

 - Thank you to [BzZzi](https://forum.cfx.re/u/bzzzi/summary) for the permission to add free donut and croissant food props

 - Thank you to [Natty3d](https://forum.cfx.re/u/natty3d/summary) for the permission to add free lollipop props

-- Thank you to [northsqrd](https://github.com/0sqrd) for adding the search function and config for Animal Emotes
+- Thank you to [northsqrd](https://github.com/0sqrd) for adding the search function, Animal Emotes config and general contributions

+- Thank you to [frabi](https://www.gta5-mods.com/users/frabi) for the permission to add free custom animations

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.